Intensity Fluctuation Spectra as a Design Guide for Nonlinear-Tolerant Constellation Shaping: Numerical Results

 \subsubsection{Impact of Shaping Methods}

 In analyzing the energy–signal PSD for shaped QAM symbols and its impact on nonlinear tolerance, two complementary probabilistic‑shaping approaches are commonly used \cite{gultekin2019enumerative,amari2019introducing,askari2024probabilistic}: \emph{direct shaping} and \emph{indirect shaping}.
-Direct shaping explicitly imposes target symbol probabilities.
-A practical realization is Constant‑Composition Distribution Matching (CCDM), which maps information bits to fixed‑length blocks such that the empirical histogram closely follows a prescribed probability mass function (typically Maxwell-Boltzmann) within the limits of finite blocklength.
-For a QAM alphabet and a block of length $n$, a composition specifies the frequency of each constellation point; all sequences with that composition are treated as equally likely.
-This enforces the desired marginal distribution and minimizes inter‑block variability in symbol counts.
-In contrast, indirect shaping does not directly set the probability of symbols.
-Instead, it selects sequences according to a block‑energy constraint: bits are mapped uniformly among all length‑$n$ sequences whose total energy (sum of squared symbol magnitudes over the block) lies within a prescribed bound.
-A variant of this, known as shell mapping, uses an equality constraint.
+Direct shaping imposes the target symbol probabilities explicitly.
+A practical realization is constant‑composition distribution matching (CCDM), which maps information bits to fixed‑length blocks so that the empirical histogram closely follows a prescribed probability mass function within the limits of finite blocklength.
+For a QAM alphabet and a block of length $n_s$, a composition specifies how many times each constellation point appears; all sequences with that composition are treated as equally likely.
+This enforces the desired marginal distribution and reduces inter‑block variability in symbol counts.
+On the other hand, indirect shaping does not set symbol probabilities directly.
+Instead, it selects sequences according to a block‑energy constraint: bits are mapped uniformly among all length-$n_s$ sequences whose total energy (sum of squared symbol magnitudes over the block) lies within a prescribed bound, with a shell variant using an equality constraint.
 The resulting marginal distribution emerges from the uniform measure on this constrained set and typically approximates an energy‑efficient profile.